nguyenhau/demos/README.md

 ##  Perception System for Serving Mobile Robot

  Design, set up, and develop perception module for serving mobile robot that deliver food and drinks on restaurant in Korea.
+In this video, our robot are tracking and follow a target determined.

  ![alt text](https://github.com/nguyenhau/demos/blob/main/GIFs/Follower.gif)

 ##  SLAM and Navigation on industrial Mobile Robot

+Our industrial mobile robot is working together with another AGV from a Japan company (ZMP).

   ![alt text](https://github.com/nguyenhau/demos/blob/b22e74ccb0a61011c9ebfb9ea5c3ec7b383a7bb7/GIFs/TBot%20and%20ZMP.gif)